sociomantic-tsunami/nessie-ui/src/PopUp/README.md

 ## Component description

-A PopUp container.
+A Popup container.
 Literally just the container